lsauto/MWGF-Fusion/README.txt

 This package contains an implementation of the fusion algorithm described in the paper:
-"Multi-scale weighted gradient-based fusion for multi-focus image" by Zhiqiang Zhou, Sun Li and Bo Wang.
+"Multi-scale weighted gradient-based fusion for multi-focus image" (Information Fusion 2014) by Zhiqiang Zhou, Sun Li and Bo Wang.

+This matlab code is not fully optimized.
+It is only a reference for those who would like to implement our method.

 Usage of this code is free for research purposes only.
 Please refer to the above publication if you use this code.

-Copyrights: Beijing Institute of Technology, 2013.
-All rights reserved.

-Please address comments/suggestions/bugs to zhzhzhou@bit.edu.cn
 ------------------------------------------------------------------------------
 To run the fusion algorithm, use the main_test.m.